-- 1) Turn off the power supply. - 2) Remove the front panel and the insulation panel. - 3) Remove the rubber hoses from the spray tubes (water supply pipe). - 4) Release the clamps and disconnect the rubber hoses. - 5) Remove the spray tubes. - 6) Install the new spray tubes, and replace the removed parts in the reverse order of which they were removed. - 7) Replace the panels in their correct positions. - 8) Turn on the power supply.
+- 1) Turn off the power supply. - 2) Remove the front panel and the insulation panel. - 3) Remove the rubber hoses from the spray tubes (water supply pipe). - 4) Release the clamps, and disconnect the rubber hoses. - 5) Remove the spray tubes by squeezing the side tabs. - 6) Install the new spray tubes, and replace the removed parts in the reverse order of which they were removed. - 7) Replace the panels in their correct positions. - 8) Turn on the power supply.